ormandi/Gossip-Learning-Framework/README.md

-* __running a predefined simulation__: In the *res* directory of the project you can find some training datasets (*db* subdirectory) and some configuration files (*config* subdirectory) which define exactly the same environment that was used in [this paper](http://arxiv.org/abs/1109.1396) and was called *AF* meaning 'all failure'.
-To run a simulation in this environment on the Iris dataset you have to type `../res/script/run.sh ../res/config/iris_setosa_versicolor.txt` in the *bin* directory of the project which generates the result as a chart in the *results* subdirectory.
+* __running a predefined simulation__: In the *res* directory of the project you can find some training datasets (*db* subdirectory) and some configuration templates (*config* subdirectory).
+To run a simulation applying one of the predefined scenario on the Iris dataset you have to type `mkdir results && res/script/run.sh res/db/iris_setosa_versicolor_train.dat res/db/iris_setosa_versicolor_eval.dat 100 res/config/no_failure_applying_more_learners_voting10.txt results` in the root directory of the project which generates the results as charts in the *results* subdirectory.

-* __understanding the results__: The result chart can be found in the *results* subdirectory of the *bin* directory on name *iris_setosa_versicolor.png*.
+* __understanding the results__: The result charts can be found in the *results* subdirectory of the project's.
 It should be similar to [this](http://www.inf.u-szeged.hu/rgai/~ormandi/iris_setosa_versicolor.png) figure.
 Each curve belongs to a certain type of learning algorithm (see labels) and each point of the curves corresponds to a time moment